foxnoir/TDD_bloc_clean_architecture_template/README.md

 #### 3. <ins>usecases</ins>

-Write a usecase for each methos functionality in a repository.
+Write a usecase for each methods functionality in a repository.

 Write tests: